wdk-docs/npm-docs/source/orgs/updating-org-billing-settings.rst

 Updating billing receipt email and extra receipt information§ As an Org owner, you can update the email address used for receipts, and add extra information to the receipt for your paid Org plan, such as your business name, VAT identification number, or address of record.
 Updated billing information will appear on all receipts immediately.

-Note: The billing email is used for receipts only and is not required to match the email address of the person whose card is used to pay for the Org.
+.. note:: The billing email is used for receipts only and is not required to match the email address of the person whose card is used to pay for the Org.

 Log in to npm with your user account. npm login dialog with username and password fields left blank In the upper right corner of the page, click your profile picture, then click Profile Settings. npm avatar menu with selector over profile settings list item